horizon0708/nezumi-obsidian-publisher/README.md

-# Blog Publisher for Nezumi
+# Blog Publisher for Tuhua

 **This plugin is an alpha version.
 It isn't ready to be used generally**

-This is an Obsidian plugin to publish your folder as a blog at Nezumi.
+This is an Obsidian plugin to publish your folder as a blog hosted on Tuhua.

 ## Installation